BestTimesToVisit.com Logo

 Airport Taxis

-Upon arrival at Hewanorra International Airport (UVF), taxis are readily available for direct transport to your accommodation.
-They are the most convenient option if you have a lot of luggage or are arriving late.
+Upon arrival at Hewanorra International Airport (UVF), taxis are readily available to take you to your accommodation.
+They are the most convenient option for direct transfers, especially if you have a lot of luggage or are arriving late.

-Cost:Approximately $70-$100 USD to the northern resorts (Rodney Bay/Gros Islet) and $40-$60 USD to the southern areas (Soufrière).
+Cost:Approximately $80-$100 USD to the northern resorts (Rodney Bay/Cap Estate), $50-$70 USD to the Soufriere area.
 Prices are generally fixed per route.

-Cost:Extremely affordable, typically $1-$3 USD per ride, depending on distance.
-Pay the conductor directly.
+Cost:Very cheap, typically $1-$3 USD per ride, depending on the distance.

 Rental Cars

-Renting a car offers the most flexibility for exploring St. Lucia at your own pace, especially if you plan to visit multiple attractions off the main routes.
+Renting a car offers the most flexibility for exploring St. Lucia at your own pace, allowing you to visit hidden beaches and scenic viewpoints off the main tourist trails.
+You'll need a local driving permit.

-Tip:Remember that St. Lucians drive on the left!
-Roads can be narrow, winding, and steep, especially in the interior.
-A 4x4 is not usually necessary unless you plan serious off-roading.
-Download offline maps (Google Maps or Maps.me) as GPS signal can be spotty.
-Book well in advance, especially during peak season.
-Be patient with other drivers and watch out for potholes.
+Tip:Remember that St. Lucians drive on the left.
+Roads can be narrow, winding, and steep, especially in the interior and mountainous regions.
+Download offline maps (like Google Maps or Maps.me) as GPS signal can be spotty.
+Many travelers underestimate the driving time between locations due to road conditions.

 Water Taxis